TeamLighthorse/teamlighthorse.github.io/_posts/2020-05-15-azure-devops-multi-stage-pipelines.md

 You may be familiar with many of the above concepts if you have used YAML *builds* in Azure DevOps.
 Multi-stage YAML pipelines take that same YAML foundation and extends it with a new building block, `stages`.
-By introducing `stages`, you can take a automated build process and turn it into a more complete CI/CD solution.
+By introducing `stages`, you can take an automated build process and turn it into a more complete CI/CD solution.

 `stages` live at the top of a 3 tiered hierarchy.
 A pipeline can have 1 or more `stages`.
 Each